evangelinemills/Portfolio-Project-2/README.md

 * Colour Scheme: The colours were chosed to be edgy and fun.
 The Dark Green of the background allows the brighter colours to pop off the screen.
 They are accessible and easy to view colours.
 <img src="assets/images/color-scheme.jpg.png">

-* Audio: The sound is optional.
+* Audio: The sound is optional depending on user preference.
 It is arcade game themed and provides a nostalgic edge to the game.

 ## Technologies Used
 ----